AdaCore/gnatstudio/docs/users_guide/environment.rst

   Directory containing files with system-wide plug-ins (XML and Python files) that are not loaded automatically at startup but can be selected in the Plug-ins editor.

+* :file:`prefix/share/gps/key_themes`

+  Directory containing the predefined key themes (XML files).
+These can be loaded through the Key shortcuts editor.

 * :file:`prefix/share/gps/gps-splash.png`